uid-11222/npm-statistic/README.md

 [![NPM](https://nodei.co/npm/npm-statistic.png)](https://nodei.co/npm/npm-statistic/)

-**npm-statistic** get npm stats for chosen packages and save to JSON files.
+**npm-statistic** get npm download stats for chosen packages and save to JSON files.
 It's a console command for regularly invoke (by cron, for example).
+Package statistics taken from package's npm page.

 ## Usage ##
 You need a node version >=6.0.0.
 Install **npm-statistic** localy or global, then add some packages to config, and run update command for saving current packages stats (config.json and files like stats/package-name/09.2016.json created automatically in **npm-statistic** dir).